How to Run an Ethereum Node (Step-by-Step Guide)

 These directories will be used by Geth and Prysm to store blockchain data, logs, and other necessary files.

-In this step, you'll install Geth, the execution client, and configure it to run as a service on your server.
+In this step, you'll install Geth and configure it to run as a system service.
 This ensures that Geth starts automatically when you boot your server and will continue to run as long as the server is on.

 Add the Ethereum PPA and Install Geth:

-Start by adding the Ethereum PPA (Personal Package Archive) to your system's repositories and installing Geth:
+Start by adding the Ethereum PPA (Personal Package Archive) to your system's repositories:

 sudo add-apt-repository -y ppa:ethereum/ethereum